McKael/madonctl/templates/README.md

 Function | Description
 -------- | -----------
-`fromunix UNIXTIMESTAMP`  | converts from UNIX timestampto date `tolocal TEXTRFC3339DATE` | converts a RFC3339 date string to a local time `fromhtml HTMLTEXT`       | converts HTML to plain text `wrap TEXT`       | rewrap text, with indent and max width
+`fromunix UNIXTIMESTAMP`  | converts from UNIX timestamp to date `tolocal TEXTRFC3339DATE` | converts a RFC3339 date string to a local time `fromhtml HTMLTEXT`       | converts HTML to plain text `wrap TEXT`       | rewrap text, with indent and max width